Charles Officer: Directing

+Officer is the founder and creative director of the production company Canesugar Filmworks alongside his business partner Jake Yanowski.
+He was a cofounder of the Black Screen Office in Canada, which was established in 2020 to help address systemic racism in Canada's film industry and improve representation of Black communities on screen.

 Officer's directorial debut, When Morning Comes, premiered at the 2000 Toronto International Film Festival (TIFF).
-His other work includes the short films Short Hymn, Silent War (2002), Pop Song and Urda/Bone (2003), a music video for K'naan's "Strugglin'" (2005) and television pilot Hotel Babylon (2005).
+His other work included the short films Short Hymn, Silent War (2002), Pop Song and Urda/Bone (2003), a music video for K'naan's "Strugglin'" (2005) and television pilot Hotel Babylon (2005).

-He is a frequent collaborator of Canadian filmmaker and actress Ingrid Veninger, having worked on numerous projects with her, including in Urda/Bone, which screened at the New York Film Festival in 2003.
+Officer was a frequent collaborator of Canadian filmmaker and actress Ingrid Veninger, having worked on numerous projects with her, including in Urda/Bone, which screened at the New York Film Festival in 2003.
 The short film was later picked up for distribution by Mongrel Media.
 Veninger also produced his feature film Nurse.Fighter.Boy.

 The 57th Berlin International Film Festival selected his feature screenplay Nurse.Fighter.Boy for its Sparkling Tales writer's lab in 2007.
 Inspired by Officer's sister's battle with sickle cell anemia, the film was produced while Officer was a student at the Canadian Film Centre.
-The film was shot over 23 days with a hand-held camera shot on location in Toronto, in areas where Officer grew up, including the back alleyways of Eastern Avenue; Woodbine and Danforth Avenue; and a boxing club in Cabbagetown where Officer had learned to fight at age 13.
+The film was shot over 23 days with a hand-held camera on location in Toronto, in areas where Officer grew up, including the back alleyways of Eastern Avenue; Woodbine and Danforth Avenue; and a boxing club in Cabbagetown where Officer had learned to fight at age 13.

-Nurse.Fighter.Boy premiered at TIFF 2008 and won the Audience Award at the International Filmfestival Mannheim-Heidelberg and the audience award for Best in World Cinema and a jury prize for Best Cinematography at the Sarasota Film Festival.
+Nurse.Fighter.Boy premiered at TIFF 2008 and won the Audience Award at the International Filmfestival Mannheim-Heidelberg, plus the audience award for Best in World Cinema and a jury prize for Best Cinematography at the Sarasota Film Festival.
 It was also released theatrically in Canada in February 2009.

 In April 2009, production began on Officer's feature documentary about Harry Jerome.
 The film was completed in 2010.